IBM Cloud Docs

 No preference: Select this option if you do not have a hosting preference.

 Same server : Select this option to host all instances on the same server.
 A placement group is automatically created.
-The instance name previously provided will be used as the group name and cannot be edited.
+The instance name that is previously provided will be used as the group name and cannot be edited.

 Different server : Select this option to host each instance on a different server.
 You can use this option if you are concerned about a single-server outage that might affect all Power Virtual Server instances.
 A placement group is automatically created.
-The instance name previously provided will be used as the group name and cannot be edited.
+The instance name that is previously provided will be used as the group name and cannot be edited.

 Numerical prefix : Select this option to add numbers before the name of the virtual server.
 If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is 1Austin.

 Numerical postfix : Select this option to add numbers after the name of the virtual server.
-If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is Austin1.
+If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is Austin 1.

 Learn more.